 When you think of learning opportunities, many people jump to Epcot as the place to be.
 While Epcot is an obvious choice for physical science and cultural studies, Animal Kingdom is the place to be for all things biology and conservation.
 A field trip to Animal Kingdom is no joke.
 A great program to participate in is the Wilderness Explorers program.
-Now children of all ages can become Wilderness Explorers by collecting over 30 badges by completing dozens of self-guided activities and missions.
+Children of all ages can become Wilderness Explorers by collecting over 30 badges by completing dozens of self-guided activities and missions.
 It’s a great way to include some learning in your day!

 7 – It’s for the Birds

 Bird lovers rejoice.
-Bird watching is first rate at Animal Kingdom.
+Bird watching is first-rate at Animal Kingdom.
 Find birds at Up!
 A Great Bird Adventure, The Oasis Exhibits, Gorilla Falls Exploration Trail, Discovery Island Trails, and Maharajah Jungle Trek.

 6 – Best Water Ride to Get Completely Soaked